clottman/cassey-on-eleventy/posts/death-prep-doc.md

 If you have a Google account, you can set up an ["inactive account manager"](https://support.google.com/accounts/answer/3036546?hl=en) so that if your account is inactive for some period (3 months minimum; could be set longer), and you don't respond to Google's attempts to contact you, another person you designate will be able to download an archive/access your account.
 Consider having that set up, too.

 Do you write code in personal repos on Github that you would want a trusted person to take control of when you die?
 You can designate a [successor to receive control of your repos](https://github.com/settings/admin).

-## Not sure where to start?
-I have heard many people speak highly of [Cake](https://www.joincake.com) but I haven't tried it myself.